v-zq/media-to-GIF/readme.md

 ## Notes
 - **Same-name matching**: In the root `input/` directory, videos and subtitles should have matching filenames (except for the extensions) for proper pairing.
 - **Subfolder matching**: Videos and subtitles placed in the same subfolder inside `input/` will be paired, even if they have different names.
-- Subtitle lines that match skip patterns (such as starting with `...`) can be excluded or customized.

 ## License